Sandy Springs church is for sale; housing redevelopment possible

 “The plan is to, after 48 years of ministry, to dissolve the church,” said Dr. Nate Bednar, the senior pastor at Metropolitan Baptist Church at 4795 Peachtree-Dunwoody Road.
 “It’s been a very difficult decision for me and the remaining members here at the church.”

 But with only seven congregants remaining—and that’s counting Bednar and his wife—there was little choice for the small, suburban church.
-Bednar recently left his position as a Sandy Springs Police chaplain focus on the church sale.
+Bednar recently left his position as a Sandy Springs Police chaplain to focus on the church sale.

 Located in southern Sandy Springs close to the Brookhaven and Buckhead borders around Windsor Parkway, the church opened around 1973 with about 100 members.
 While attendance has dwindled, the church’s significance remains for such one-time congregants as former Brookhaven Mayor J. Max Davis.